 She wonders if she too could write down her worries in a letter to Santa Claus.
 Specially the ones which made her feel like an anchor to a ship sailing in a stormy sea.

-‘I doubt I will ever be able to write anything like that again,’ she thought to herself.
+‘I doubt I will ever be able to write anything like that again,’ she thinks to herself.

-The words came easily, but the feelings remained hidden.
+The words came easily, but her feelings remained hidden.

 “Welcome home, Olivia!” says the old lady.